htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     The complete path and file name of the ARC GAHP executable.
     The default value is ``$(SBIN)``/arc_gahp.

+:macro-def:`ARC_GAHP_COMMAND_LIMIT`
+    On systems where libcurl uses NSS for security, start a new *arc_gahp* process when the existing one has handled the given number of commands.
+    The default is 1000.

 :macro-def:`ARC_GAHP_USE_THREADS`
     Controls whether the *arc_gahp* should run multiple HTTPS requests in parallel in different threads.